syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-UWP.md

 # Convert PowerPoint to Image in UWP

-Syncfusion PowerPoint is a [UWP PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/uwp/powerpoint-library) used to create, read, edit and **convert PowerPoint documents** programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion PowerPoint is a [UWP PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/uwp/powerpoint-library) used to create, read, edit and **convert PowerPoint presentation** programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **convert a PowerPoint to image in UWP**.

 ## Steps to convert PowerPoint to Image programmatically